What is at risk if London floods?

 Disruption caused from a serious flood could result in losses for the UK as a whole, notably the tourism industry, as London is not only a popular destination but a stopover for people traveling the country.

 The Thames Gateway; Europe’s largest regeneration project and the site for an estimated 200,000 new homes by 2020, is attracting investment in the housing and commercial sectors.
-As this area is located largely in the floodplain, flood risk is already a concern for developers who aim to ensure new development manages and limits flood risk.
-This flooding risk to the Thames Gateway has been raised in numerous debates at the House of Commons and continues to be a source of debate among parliamentary leaders.
+As this area is located largely in the floodplain, flood risk is already a concern for developers who aim to ensure new development manages and limit flood risk.
+Flooding risk to the Thames Gateway has been raised in numerous debates at the House of Commons and continues to be a source of debate.

 The London Underground

-Short periods of heavy rain, as witnessed on August 2002 in London, can result in surface water flooding, often described as flash flooding, which can lead to disable affected Tube line(s) for extended periods.
-Estimates put the loss of one days disruption on the underground at £0.75m.
+Short periods of heavy rain, as witnessed on August 2002 in London, can result in surface water flooding, often described as flash flooding, which can disable Tube lines for extended periods.
+Estimates put the loss of one day’s disruption on the underground at £0.75m.

-The LU Environmental Report (2006) noted that studies have shown that sections of the underground network are vulnerable to flooding from the River Thames.
+The London Underground (LU) Environment Report (2006) noted that studies have shown that sections of the underground network are vulnerable to flooding from the River Thames.
 Incident data from the report shows flooding and adverse weather conditions accounted for 32% of environmental incidents in 2005/6.

 Following the London Climate Change Partnership’s study of the effects of climate change on London’s transport system LU undertook an upgrade of the drainage systems on the Jubilee, Northern and Piccadilly lines to help mitigate the risk of flooding at key stations.

-The usual response to this risk has been to construct fixed, raised defences in the form of walls or embankments, these however, do not eliminate the chance of flooding entirely and can often provide a false sense of security or complacency among those living or working in defended areas.
+The usual response to this risk has been to construct fixed, raised defences in the form of walls or embankments, these however do not eliminate the risk of flooding and can often provide a false sense of security or complacency among those living or working in defended areas.